albertoromanhol/space-travel/README.md

 ### How to run the code

+I make all the code using .NET 6, so you will need to have it install to run.

 Just download or clone the repository folder, then you should open in a C# compiler that you like and run the WPF project.
 In my case I develop and run the component in the VisualStudio.

 If you want, I'm attatching a .exe file in the root of the repository.